jnbolsen/ezarr/README.md

   - NFS share mounts with correct ownership ($USER:mediacenter) and permissions, as required (in my case, media and download shares).
   - Make docker depend on NFS share mounts (qbittorrent may prevent shutdown if not).

-## Installing
+## Using
-1. Clone the repository in a directory of your choosing.
-Usually the user home directory.
+1. Clone the repository in a directory of your choosing, usually the user home directory, `git clone https://github.com/jnbolsen/ezarr.git`.
-2. Copy the environment variable file `.env.sample` to a real `.env` by running `cp .env.sample .env`.
+2. Copy the sample file `.env.sample` to an environment variable file `.env` by running `cp .env.sample .env`.
 3. Set the environment variables to your liking.
 4. Run `setup.sh` as superuser.
 This will set up your users, a system of directories, and ensure permissions are set correctly.